tommyhetterscheid17/spotify-voting-app/README.md

 # Spotify Playlist Voting App

 A **multi-user** real-time voting system for Spotify playlists where multiple users can simultaneously vote on tracks and play them directly through Spotify.
-Test.

 ## Features